Fractional Real Estate Investing: An Investor’s Guide

 Crowdstreet

 Crowdstreet offers real estate investors the opportunity to invest in debt or equity real estate investments.
-Rather than investing in a diversified portfolio, you invest in individual projects, whether debt or equity.
+Rather than investing in a diversified investment portfolio, you invest in individual real estate projects, whether debt or equity.
+You can earn monthly or quarterly dividends as well as capital appreciation if you invest in fractional ownership real estate.

 DiversyFund

 If investing in apartment buildings has always piqued your interest, consider DiversyFund.
-They offer real estate investors the chance to invest in undervalued apartment buildings that have potential but need improvements so they can increase their income.
+They offer real estate investors the chance to invest in undervalued apartment buildings that have potential but need improvements.
+This can increase income to investors.
+During the investment, all cash flow is reinvested in the property to help it increase in value.

 How to Sign Up for Fractional Real Estate Investing